MellowYarker/CryptoNotifier/README.md

 # Crypto Notifier
-### A program that sends crypto price alerts via push notifications on Macs.
+### A program that displays crypto price alerts via push notifications on Macs.

 ![alt text](https://github.com/MellowYarker/CryptoNotifier/blob/master/images/grsExample.png "Example Notification")

-This program uses the free CoinMarketCap.com [api](https://coinmarketcap.com/api/), all data is pulled from there.
+This program uses the free CoinMarketCap.com [api](https://coinmarketcap.com/api/), if the coin you're looking for isn't there then there won't be data for it.

 ## REQUIREMENTS